The 11 Dirtiest Spots in Every Hotel Room

 Coffee makers can harbor mold and respiratory viruses, according to Dr. Stagg.
 Head to the hotel lobby for that morning cup of joe.
 Along with drinking coffee, here are a few more things you should never do in a hotel room, either.

 Nope, not even your ice is safe!
 In fact, Dr. Stagg notes that hotel ice buckets can contain a host of germs, even as bad as norovirus from guests who may use it as a vomit basin.
 (This happens more than you’d care to imagine.)
 See which amenities have been slowly disappearing from hotel rooms.

 Comforter and pillows

 “Organisms that cause sexually transmitted diseases can be found on bedding, including comforters and pillows that aren’t washed,” says Dr. Stagg.
 Taft adds that it’s important to beware of the cleaning staff throwing your pillows on the floor while making the bed.
 “Always call housekeeping for extra clean pillow cases so you can change them yourself every evening.”
-Plus, look out for these signs you booked a bad hotel.
+Don’t miss these coronavirus hotel deals you can take advantage of this year.

 Sofa and chairs